Crochet Pumpkin: 3 Perfect Sizes

 small orange crochet pumpkin and medium dark orange crochet pumpkin

-If you love the this darling medium sized crochet pumpkin, you might also like to check out these other crocheted pumpkins:
+If you love these cute crochet pumpkins, you might also like to check out these my other crocheted pumpkins:

 Crochet Pumpkin Variations